Aref-Akminasi/aws-developer-associate/Lambda.md

 - Linear: grow traffic every N minutes until 100%
 - Canary: try X percent then switch to 100%
 - All at once: immediate shift

-### AppSpec.yml parameters

-- All of the parameters below in AppSpec.yml are required
-- Name (required): the name of the lambda function to deploy
-- Alias (required): the name of the alias to the lambda function
-- CurrentVersion (required)
-- TargetVersion (required)

 ## Lambda - CodeGuru